abwilf/Standard-Grid/README.md

 ...
 ```

+This is by no means an exhaustive use of Standard-Grid, but hopefully it provides you a good start.

 ## Notes and Extras
 1. To get this working with your code, you'll need to replace the following line in `generate.py` with the correct working directory where your code is stored
 ```
 root=/path/to/your/proj
 ```
-2. `results.txt` must have same columns across each element in a single grid search, otherwise the `results.txt` files will not be collated into a single csv.
+2. `results.txt` must have same keys across each element in a grid search, otherwise the `results.txt` files will not be collated into a single csv.
-3. If you need to stop a search in progress, I don't know of an incredibly elegant way (though there probably is one).
-If you exit the program while `main.sh` is running, the workers will still run in the background.
-I usually insert an error into `model.py` (e.g., an undefined `hi`), `kill` the processes currently running by finding it with `nvidia-smi` or `ps ax | grep python`, and watch as all the rest of the queued processes quickly fail.
+3. I don't know of an incredibly elegant way to stop an ongoing search (though there probably is one).
+If you exit the program while `main.sh` is running, the workers will still run in the background (a feature, not a bug).
+I usually insert an error into `model.py` (e.g., an undefined `hi`), `kill` the processes currently running by finding their ids with `nvidia-smi`, and watch as all the rest of the queued processes quickly fail.
 4. I often find that I need to remove previous grid searches I've run, and it's a pain to do this by hand each time.
 I wrote myself a helper function and put it in my `~./bashrc`.
 To get it to work, simply add this to your `bashrc`, `source ~/.bashrc`, and run it with `rmhash $hash` from the relevant directory.
 Be careful!
 I accidentally wiped out the wrong folder once.

 ```bash